This BLOG On Two FHA Loans At The Same Time Mortgage Guidelines Was UPDATED On January 13th, 2019

 Borrower Relocates To A Different Area

-A FHA mortgage borrower is allowed to have a second FHA loan if they are moving to another area due to job relocation.
-The new job is more than 60 miles and beyond commuting distance from their current owner occupied primary residence.
-On cases where the homeowner with a FHA Loan gets a job transfer, this person can have Two FHA Loans At The Same Time:
+Borrowers is allowed to have a second FHA loan if they are moving to another area due to job relocation.
+The new job is more than 100 miles and beyond commuting distance from their current owner-occupied primary residence.
+On cases where the homeowner with an FHA Loan gets a job transfer, this person can have Two FHA Loans At The Same Time:

 - Reasons for such a move can be a job transfer